Guide

 Ask a chatbot the same question on two different days.
 You'll often get different answers, different tones, different framing.
 There's no stable identity behind it.

 Ask a twin the same question twice.
 The core reasoning will be the same.
 The voice will be the same.
-Because it's built from a fixed identity, not generated from scratch every time.
+Because it's built from a fixed Imprint, not generated from scratch every time.

 When to use what